cybercris/trello-clone/README.md

 ## :rocket: About

-Simplified version of [Trello](https://trello.com/) that consumes a custom api.json from [json-server](https://github.com/typicode/json-server) and manipulates a board creating cards and columns
+Simplified version of [Trello](https://trello.com/) that consumes a custom api.json from [json-server](https://github.com/typicode/json-server) and manipulates a board managing cards and columns on kanban style

 ## :cloud: Demo